DPDK/dpdk/doc/guides/cryptodevs/mlx5.rst

 See the :ref:`mlx5 common configuration <mlx5_common_env>`.

+A device comes out of Mellanox factory with pre-defined import methods.
+There are two possible import methods: wrapped or plaintext.

+In case the device is in wrapped mode, it needs to be moved to crypto operational mode.
 In order to move the device to crypto operational mode, credential and KEK (Key Encrypting Key) should be set as the first step.
 The credential will be used by the software in order to perform crypto login, and the KEK is